-- Yellowstone Lake is a great spot for fishing (or just regular boating) and there are a few great hire shops dotted along its banks.
+- Yellowstone Lake is a great spot for fishing and there are a few great hire shops dotted along its banks.
 Get yourself a great travel fishing rod and take it with you as you explore!

 - Old Faithful Snow Lodge Geyser Grill offers great American cuisine throughout the day at highly favourable prices.